chappy84/google-analytics-server-side/README.md

 $browsCapAdapter = new \Gass\BotInfo\BrowsCap;
 $gass->setBotInfo($browsCapAdapter);
 ```
+##### Updating the ini file

 When an update for the browscap ini file is available [on the server][13] the code will
 automatically download the file into the location provided.
+This functionality can be disabled by setting the `\Gass\BotInfo\BrowsCap::OPT_DISABLE_AUTO_UPDATE` configuration option to `true`.

+With this disabled, this package provides another method to allow you to update the ini file automatically.
+The script `bin/gass-browscap-updater` can be setup to run with a scheduler.
+This uses the same code from the auto-update feature, checking the cache file, and the latest update date stored on [browscap.org][13], then downloads a new version if one is available.

+Ths script has the following command line options:

+- `-s` / `--save-path` The path to save the ini file and latest update cache file in
+- `-f` / `--ini-filename` The filename given to the browscap file downloaded
+- `-c` / `--cache-filename`: The filename given to the latest version date cache file
+- `-v` / `--version`: Output's the current version
+- `-h` / `--help`: Displays the help

+See the help provided by the script for further information on usage.

+##### Notes

-N/B: You MUST either provide location info for the browscap ini file or have the browscap ini setting
+* You MUST either provide location info for the browscap ini file or have the browscap ini setting
 set in php.ini, otherwise this adapter will not work.

-N/B2: Due to an issue with the browscap ini file only being loaded when PHP starts up
+* Due to an issue with the browscap ini file only being loaded when PHP starts up
 (which is with the web-server apache, PHP-FPM etc.) the code deals with the ini file
 itself, rather than using the built in get_browser function.
 This ensures the auto-update
 functionality will work without the need to restart the web-server.